 All applicants who pass the Pre-Audition Screening will be assigned an audition appointment time that may not be rescheduled if the student misses their assigned time.
 Depending on the performance specialty, an accompanist is preferred (to be supplied by the applicant).
 Applicants who require an accompanist may also arrange in advance to use the designated Music Department Staff Accompanist in the event that they cannot arrange for an outside accompanist.
-There is a $25 fee for using the SMC Staff Accompanist that includes a ten-minute rehearsal and the ten-minute audition.
-Each audition appointment will be scheduled for ten minutes but may be shorter, at the discretion of the Audition Panel.
+There is a $25 fee for using the SMC Staff Accompanist that includes an eight-minute rehearsal and the audition.
+Each audition appointment will be scheduled for seven or eight minutes but may be shorter, at the discretion of the Audition Panel.

 Below are the audition repertoire requirements for each general applied area: